yauh/opendatacam-statistics/README.md

 ## Process data using R

 We're going to import the `csv`, transform (well, basically enhance) the data by adding new variables (i.e. columns), and plot the counter statistics into a pretty chart.
-Use the `scripts/odc-visualize.R` script file in RStudio in order to generate the plots.
+Use the `scripts/odc-process.R` script file in RStudio in order to generate the csv file used for plotting.
+Using `scripts/odc-plot.R` you can import the csv that was produced by the processing script and generate histograms for each day of the week.

 ### Example for Vehicles/Hour